dksmiffs/drop/README.md

 ## Usage

 1. [Install Gradle].
-2. From bash on Linux, or PowerShell or Git Bash on Windows, type `gradle desktop:run` from the top level of this project.
+2. From bash on Linux, or PowerShell or Git Bash on Windows, type `./gradlew desktop:run` from the top level of this project.

 ## References ##